yuchen-w/FYP-repository/README.md

-# FYP-repository
+# FYP-repository (testing)

-Repository for my FYP project.
+A repository for my FYP test projects.

+To do:
+- Create multiple agents (done)
+- Create environment (done)
-To do: Make the Environment talk to the Agents in FYP Initial Test 2.
+- Make the Environment talk to the Agents (done in FYP test 4)
+- Make the Agents contribute to the Pool (done)
+- Make the Agents take from the Environment Pool (Not started)
+- Tidy up the code and publish!
+(Not started)